-- There are several types of scholarship award: Academic, Music, Sport, Drama, Art and Design Technology (please note that for Sixth Form entry, there are no Drama or Design Technology scholarships available).
+There are several types of scholarship award: Academic, Music, Sport, Drama, Art and Design Technology (please note that for Sixth Form entry, there is no Design Technology scholarship available)

 Any pupil applying for admission to Trinity will automatically be considered for an academic scholarship.
 This applies equally to applicants for entry at 10+, 11+, 13+, Sixth Form or other ages of admission.